Updated on December 25th, 2022

 At times, coworkers may also be suitable options, depending on the nature of the relationship.

-It helps to have multiple options when it comes to writing a letter for your child.
+It helps to have multiple options when it comes to writing a letter for your student.
 This helps avoid overwhelming one person with a ton of requests.

-Furthermore, ensuring these various letters are from people in different areas is best to share a well-rounded view.
-For example, if the scholarship allows 2 or 3 letters of recommendation, we suggest getting one from a left-brain activity or subject (science or math for example), one from a right-brain activity or subject (creative tasks), and/or one from an extracurricular activity.
-This isn’t a hard rule but the idea is to use the opportunity of submitting multiple letters to share a well-rounded picture.
+Furthermore, ensuring these various recommendation letters are from people in different areas is best to share a well-rounded view.
+For example, suppose the scholarship allows 2 or 3 letters of recommendation.
+In that case, we suggest getting one from a left-brain activity or subject (science or math, for example), one from a right-brain activity or subject (creative tasks), and/or one from an extracurricular activity.
+This isn’t a hard rule, but the idea is to use the opportunity to submit multiple letters to share a well-rounded picture.

-The most important part in deciding who to ask is to choose a person who can provide the committee with the most valuable information.
-However, even though they may know your child better than anyone else, family members and friends aren’t usually the best sources in the eyes of the committee (unless the instructions specifically request their input).
+The most important part in deciding who to ask is to choose someone who can provide the committee with the most valuable information.
+However, even though they may know your student better than anyone else, family members and friends aren’t usually the best sources in the eyes of the committee (unless the instructions specifically request their input).

 Is a Scholarship Letter of Recommendation Necessary?